exercism/python/docs/INSTALLATION.md

 **Note for MacOS users:**  prior to MacOS Monterey (12.3), `Python 2.7` came pre-installed with the operating system.
 Using `Python 2.7` with Exercism or most other programs is not recommended.
-You should instead install Python 3 via one of the methods detailed below.
+You should instead install [Python 3][Python-three downloads] via one of the methods detailed below.
 As of MacOS Monterey (12.3), no version of Python will be pre-installed via MacOS.

 Some quick links into the documentation by operating system: